llunohodl/sfb_ili9488/README.md

-# Utils for use standart framebuffer driver with ili9488
+# Utils for use standard frame buffer driver with ili9488

 > All tested on framebuffer driver from [4.14.111 kernel for NanoPi NEO Core](https://github.com/friendlyarm/linux/tree/sunxi-4.14.y)